mimersql/MimerPy/doc/mimerpy.rst

 ..
 Class:: Connection

-  The class Connection is used to establish a connection with a Mimer database.
+  The class Connection is used to establish a connection with a Mimer SQL database.

 Connection Methods
 --------------------------------------